top of page

 Veale, D, Willson, R, (2006) Overcoming Obsessive Compulsive Disorder.
 Robinson

-David Veale, Contamination fears in OCD: Text
+David Veale, Emetophobia & OCD: Text

 Professor David Veale is a Consultant Psychiatrist at the South London and Maudsley NHS Foundation Trust and the Nightingale Hospital, London and a Visiting Professor in Cognitive Behavioural Psychotherapies at the Institute of Psychiatry, Institute of Psychiatry, Psychology and Neuroscience, King’s College London.
 He is past President of The British Association of Behavioural and Cognitive Psychotherapies.
 He is co-director at the Centre for Anxiety Disorders and Trauma at the Maudsley and the Anxiety Disorders Residential Unit at the Bethlem.
 His website is www.veale.co.uk.
 He has published about 100 peer-reviewed articles and four self-help books.